hexbus/1084SAdapter/README.md

 This board supports multiple configurations on a 1084S monitor (Magnavox, Philips, etc) from the 1980s and early 1990s:

 1. **Philips (DIN-based) to traditional Amiga (DE9)**
-   Use this to connect a DIN-based 1084 monitor (typically Philips) to an Amiga that outputs via DE9.
+   Use this to connect a DIN-based 1084 monitor (typically Philips) to an Amiga that outputs via DE9 monitor cable.

 2. **Daewoo (DE9-based) to traditional Amiga (Analog RGB DIN)**
-   Use this to connect a DE9-based 1084 monitor (typically Daewoo) to an Amiga that outputs via DIN.
+   Use this to connect a DE9-based 1084 monitor (typically Daewoo) to an Amiga that outputs via DIN monitor cable.

 3. **Cross-compatibility**
-   Adapt any other computer using these connectors, including hybrid setups.
+   Adapt any other computer using these connectors to a 15kHz monitor, including hybrid setups.
+   (Like a Myarc Geneve 9640 to a 1084S-D1/D2, or a MSX to a 1084S-D1/D2 that had a DIN connection.)

-4. **CGA (Tandy 1000) to Philips 1084S (Digital RGB DIN)**
+5. **CGA (Tandy 1000) to Philips 1084S (Digital RGB DIN)**
-   Use this board to connect DE9 CGA-based PCs to a digital DIN-based monitor like the Philips 1084.
+   Use this board to easily connect DE9 CGA-based PCs to a digital DIN-based monitor like the Philips 1084.

-5. **Real-time signal troubleshooting**
+6. **Real-time signal troubleshooting**
    Connect two boards back-to-back to test sync and RGB lines without format conversion:
    ```
    Monitor (Analog RGB input)